 - It has a map feature that lets users create maps of monitoring data, a unique to go through the data.

-- PRTG free version comes with 100 sensors.
-It means one sensor will allocate to per instance of SQL server database.
+- PRTG’s free version comes with 100 sensors.
+It means one sensor will allocate per instance of the SQL server database.

 - PRTG dashboard provides an overview of all registered databases.

 5. Idera SQL Diagnostic Manager for SQL Server

 Idera SQL Diagnostic Manager for SQL servers is another worthwhile tool to try as it has quite good features.
 It can monitor both virtual (VMware and Hyper-V) and physical servers.
 Apart from it, replication, cluster monitoring, and mirroring are also supported by it.

 Its Dashboard is quite informative with an extensive amount of info in one place.
 It gives a single view of the health and performance of SQL Server across the environment.
 Gather real-time data to display, diagnose, alert, and report on critical performance statistics from a central point of control.
 Monitor instances, sessions, queries, resources, databases, and services.

 The tool is available for Windows Desktops and servers such as Windows 10, Windows 7, Server R2, 2008 R2, 2012, and 2016.